Real-Time Motion-Controllable Autoregressive Video Diffusion: Experiments

 \subsection{Results}

 \textbf{Quantitative comparisons.} The overall performance comparisons are reported in Tab.~\ref{tab:overall_comparison}, leading to the following key observations: Our method \textbf{significantly reduces latency}.
-It requires only 0.44s, while bidirectional approaches such as Tora take 176.51s—less than 1\% of their latency.
-Thanks to the few-step distillation and causal design, our model can generate the first frame immediately after receiving motion control input.
+It requires only 0.44s, while bidirectional approaches such as Tora take 176.51s—less than 1\% of their latency. \zks{For the 5B model MagicMotion, the latency is even higher at 1426.37 s.} Thanks to the few-step distillation and causal design, our model can produce results immediately once the first frame is generated..

 Despite being a few-step autoregressive design, \ours~still delivers \textbf{the best visual quality}.
 Specifically, it achieves the lowest FID and FVD, as well as the highest Aesthetic Quality, reflecting superior visual fidelity and temporal coherence.
 In terms of motion control metrics, our model attains the highest motion smoothness and consistency, highlighting its strength in precise and stable motion control.
-This contributes to our RL post training, which incentivizes the model’s ability to follow motion guidance, enabling more flexible and robust controllability.
+This contributes to our RL post training, which incentivizes the model’s ability to follow motion guidance, enabling more flexible and robust controllability. \zks{Remarkably, \ours~even outperforms the 5B MagicMotion, particularly on motion-control.
+MagicMotion does not utilize RL training, which limits its ability to achieve fine-grained, highly flexible control.}

 Self-Forcing baseline also adopts a few-step AR design, but requires 0.95s—more than twice our latency—since it denoises three frames simultaneously.
 Moreover, \ours~outperforms Self-Forcing in both visual quality and motion control.
 These results demonstrate the effectiveness of our RL post-training and Self-Rollout for real-time motion-controllable video generation.